erikmaland/gefylen-quiz/backend/PRISMA_TROUBLESHOOTING.md

 **Problem**: Build process runs from wrong directory **Solution**:
 - Set Root Directory to `backend` in Render
-- Use absolute paths in build commands
+- Use absolute paths in build commands (now included in build scripts)

 ### Cause 2: File Permissions
 **Problem**: Build script not executable